ragnarlotus/vue-flux-docs/src/v6/complements/flux-pagination.md

 ## Description

-The included component to diplay a pagination of the images, good when it does not contain too many images.
+The included component to display a pagination of the images, good when it does not contain too many images.

 ## Attributes